 Venture out of the city to discover some Turkish Hidden hems.
 Scramble up Snake Castle (Yılankale), walk the colonnaded street of Kastabala or peer over the Varda Viaduct, which is famed for its appearance in the James Bond film Skyfall.

 Van city sits on the eastern shore of Lake Van (Van Gölü), a saltwater lake that is Turkey’s largest body of water.
 Van has a long history that dates back to the first millennium BC.
 Historically an Armenian city, today this gem in Eastern Turkey is mostly populated by the ever-friendly Kurds.

 Dominating the modern city is the formidable fortress of Van Castle, which dates back to the 7th-9th centuries BC and the kingdom of Urartu.
-Whilst the castle is very much in ruin, a short hike to the top of this ancient fortress provides fabulous views over lake Van and the city below.
+Whilst the castle is very much in ruin it is an important ancient site in Turkey and a short hike to the top of this ancient fortress provides fabulous views over lake Van and the city below.
 Situated at the foot of the fortress hill you can find the very modern Van Museum which explains the complicated history of this area.

 The Island of Akhatamar is home to the Holy Cross Armenian Cathedral and a boat trip to this island is a must on a visit to Van.
 The external walls of the Cathedral are remarkably adorned by carvings from the Bible and if you visit in springtime, the island is covered in the delicious pink tones of cherry/almond blossom trees.
 (During my visit I was just a few weeks too early!)

 On the Balkan Peninsula, close to the borders of Bulgaria and Greece is one of Turkey’s loveliest cities.
 Edirne was the capital of the Ottoman Empire for over eighty years before the Ottomans conquered Constantinople.
 That makes for an excellent destination for history and architecture lovers.